top of page

 Best place to dive in Thailand for beginners

-Nestled in the Gulf of Thailand, the small island of Koh Tao has earned a well-deserved reputation as one of the best places to get certified as a diver in Thailand.
+Nestled in the Gulf of Thailand, the small island of Koh Tao has earned a well-deserved reputation as one of the best places to get your dive certification in Thailand.
 Situated between the larger tourist hubs of Koh Phangan and Koh Samui, it is home to an abundance of dive operators, offering everything from beginner courses to specialty certifications for those looking to hone their diving skills.

 Koh Tao is home to an astounding number of dive shops, all competing to provide the best instruction, equipment and overall experience for their customers.
 From PADI and NAUI certification courses to specialty programs in areas like underwater photography, Koh Tao's dive schools cater to every diver's needs and interests.